 TRA 2010 also unified the estate tax, the gift tax, and the generation-skipping transfer tax exemptions, and it indexed these exemptions for inflation beginning in 2012, so the amount of the exemption increases annually.

 |Historical and Future Generation-Skipping Transfer Tax Exemptions and Rates|

 |Year||GST Exemption||GST Tax Rate|

 TRA 2010 made a special provision for the generation-skipping transfer tax for the 2010 tax year.
-Although the tax wasn't abolished and the exemption amount increased to $5 million that year from $3.5 million in 2009, the tax rate was temporarily set to zero.
-But TRA 2010 was signed into law on December 17, so this loophole actually only gave donors a couple short weeks to take advantage of tax-free giving if they hadn't already done so in 2010.
+Although the tax wasn't abolished, and the exemption amount increased to $5 million that year from $3.5 million in 2009, the tax rate was temporarily set to zero.
+But TRA 2010 was signed into law on Dec.
+17, so that loophole actually only gave donors a couple of short weeks to take advantage of tax-free giving if they hadn't already done so in 2010.

 Internal Revenue Service.
 "Instructions for Form 709," Page 9.

 Internal Revenue Service.
 "What's New in Estate and Gift Tax."